Enrique1987/databricks/03_01_Generative_AI_Engineer_Associate/01_Generative_AI_Fundamentals.md

   - Benefits of using composition frameworks in AI system development.
   - Explain how multi-stage reasoning is a more accurate representation of how the human mind handles problems.

+`LangChain main components`:
+  - Prompt: structure text to comunicate a specific task to the llm.
+  - Chain: sequence of automated actions or comopnents.
+  - Retriever: Interface that return revelvant documents of information based
+  - Tool: functionality or resource that an agent can activate.

 #### 02.03 Agents and Cognitive Architectures